Timemore c3 marble background

 Grinding coffee is noisy, and noise is the antithesis of sleep.

-Fortunately, there are devices running at a nearly silent level, so you won’t wake up your family or partner when preparing your morning brew.
+Fortunately, there are grinders running at a nearly silent level, so you won’t wake up your family or partner when preparing your morning brew.

 How To Choose a Quiet Coffee Grinder